 “As the most widely adopted PCMH evaluation program in the country,” NCQA Patient Centered Medical Homes deliver high quality care that can lead not only to better health outcomes, but also improved patient experiences and lower costs, the Triple Aim.

-Congratulations goes out to everyone who helped make this happen, including Core Team Leader, Vanessa Vela-Quality and Compliance Manager, Dr. Rebecca Risinger-CMO, Linda Isabell, RN-COO, Site Managers-Sherri Gould RN, Aimee Herring LVN, and Jennifer Blake; Shane Hilton WHNP and Michael Adams, CEO!
+Congratulations goes out to everyone who helped make this happen, including Core Team Leader, Vanessa Vela, Dr. Rebecca Risinger, Lead Physician, Pediatrics Services, Linda Isabell, RN-COO, Practice Managers-Sherri Gould RN, Aimee Herring LVN, and Jennifer Blake; Shane Hilton WHNP and Michael Adams.

-Dr. Rebecca Risinger and Dr. Lucianne Marin accept a $5,000.00 grant from the Smith County Medical Society and the Texas Medical Association Foundation for our "Healthy Kids" Group Visit Program.
+Dr. Rebecca Risinger, Lead Physician, Pediatrics Services and Dr. Lucianne Marin accept a $5,000.00 grant from the Smith County Medical Society and the Texas Medical Association Foundation for our "Healthy Kids" Group Visit Program.

 This award is granted to further assist and expand our “Healthy Kids Shared Medical Visits” program to include an exercise component with a certified fitness instructor for children.
 Funding will also be utilized to provide more age appropriate educational materials related to nutrition and to augment existing pediatric nutrition support services.